Dublin: Rugby Union

 IRFU Stadium Lansdowne Road was laid out in 1874.
 This was the venue for home games of both the Irish Rugby Union Team and the Republic of Ireland national football team.
-A joint venture between the Irish Rugby Football Union, the FAI and the Government, saw it redeveloped into a new state-of-the-art 50,000 seat Aviva Stadium, which opened in May 2010.
+A joint venture between the Irish Rugby Football Union, the FAI and the Government saw it redeveloped into a new state-of-the-art 50,000-seat Aviva Stadium, which opened in May 2010.
 Lansdowne Road/Aviva Stadium hosted the Heineken Cup final in 1999, 2003, 2013, and 2023.
-Rugby union team Leinster Rugby play their competitive home games in the RDS Arena and the Aviva Stadium, while Donnybrook Stadium hosts their friendlies and A games, Ireland A and Women, Leinster Schools and Youths and the home club games of All Ireland League clubs Old Wesley and Bective Rangers.
-County Dublin is home for 13 of the senior rugby union clubs in Ireland including 5 of the 10 sides in the top division 1A.
+Rugby union team Leinster Rugby play their competitive home games in the RDS Arena and the Aviva Stadium.
+At the same time, Donnybrook Stadium hosts its friendlies and A games, Ireland A and Women, Leinster Schools and Youths, and the home club games of All Ireland League clubs Old Wesley and Bective Rangers.
+County Dublin is home to 13 of the senior rugby union clubs in Ireland, including 5 of the 10 sides in the top division 1A.

 Association football

 Dublin is home to five League of Ireland association football clubs: Bohemian, Shamrock Rovers, Shelbourne, St Patrick's Athletic and University College Dublin.
-The first Irish side to reach the group stages of a European competition (2011–12 UEFA Europa League group stage) are Shamrock Rovers, who play at Tallaght Stadium in South Dublin.
+The first Irish side to reach the group stages of a European competition (2011–12 UEFA Europa League group stage) is Shamrock Rovers, who play at Tallaght Stadium in South Dublin.
 Bohemian F.C play at Dalymount Park, the oldest football stadium in the country, and home ground for the Ireland football team from 1904 to the 1970s.
 St Patrick's Athletic play at Richmond Park; University College Dublin at the UCD Bowl in Dún Laoghaire–Rathdown; and Shelbourne at Tolka Park.
 Tolka Park, Dalymount Park, UCD Bowl and Tallaght Stadium, along with the Carlisle Grounds in Bray, hosted all Group 3 games in the intermediary round of the 2011 UEFA Regions' Cup.
 The Aviva Stadium hosted the 2011 UEFA Europa League final and the 2024 UEFA Europa League final.

 Cricket

 Dublin has two ODI cricket grounds in Castle Avenue (Clontarf Cricket Club) and Malahide Cricket Club Ground.
-College Park has Test status and played host to Ireland's first Test cricket match, a women's match against Pakistan in 2000.
+College Park has Test status and hosted Ireland's first Test cricket match, a women's match against Pakistan in 2000.
 The men's Irish cricket team also played their first Test match against Pakistan at Malahide Cricket Club Ground during 2018.
 Leinster Lightning play their home inter-provincial matches in Dublin at College Park.